Flat light photography – how, when and why use it

 Using natural light indoors for flat light photography

-Windows are ideal for flat light photography.
+Windows are ideal for flat lighting photography.
 For indoor photography think of every window in your home as a potential light source.

-For flat light photography indoors you’ll need windows that don’t have direct sunlight shining in.
-So, if you’re in the Northern Hemisphere, your north facing windows are perfect and if you’re in the Southern Hemisphere, use your south facing windows.
-Basically, the windows that never have direct sun pouring in.
+For flat light photography indoors you need windows that don’t have direct sunlight shining in.
+So, if you’re in the:

 The bigger the window, the larger the light source and therefore the softer the light will be.
-Add some sheer curtains to soften the light further by diffusing the light and you couldn’t ask for a better flat light source.
+Add some sheer curtains to soften the light even further by diffusing the light and you couldn’t ask for a better flat light source indoors.

 Position your subject as close to the window as possible to get the best flat light.
 The further they are from the window the more the light will fall off and the more shadows will creep into the image.
 Plus you won’t have as much light.